Check it Out

 We would like to invite everyone to attend our fourth annual Celebration of Excellence in Research and Creative Activity (CERCA) the week of April 25-29, 2016.
-Abstracts are due early March, 2016.
+Abstracts are due March 4, 2016.
 Major events include:

 24th Annual Student Research Days

 Posters, Oral Presentations, Films, Displays, and Performances of student scholarly work.